billneff79/standup-slack-bot/documentation/admin.md

 Some things to note:

-- The standup bot can only work in public channels
 - All times are assumed to be in Eastern time
 - The time indicates what time the bot will report
 - Days of the week are accepted as: